vim-skk/skkeleton/README.md

 # Skkeleton

-skkeleton is a Vim/Neovim plugin that provides japanese input environment called SKK.
+skkeleton is a Vim/Neovim plugin that provides Japanese input environment called SKK.

 It's heavily inspired from [ddskk](https://github.com/skk-dev/ddskk) and